 1. Finding a Doctor

-Just like how almost any patient can get a medical marijuana recommendation, any doctor can make the recommendation.
+Just like how almost any patient can get a medical cannabis recommendation, any doctor can make the recommendation.

 The bigger challenge for patients is finding a doctor who will recommend it.
 Although the referendum had a nearly 60 percent rate of approval, many Oklahomans oppose cannabis, including some doctors as well.